StudiMY/101-beginning-python/source/string_manipulation/index.rst

 Best Practices
 --------------
 1. Standardize using ` or " throughout your program for code readability.
 Stick to one way.
+2. Use string formatting to format your strings.
+Refer to :ref:`Quick Resources <quick-resources>`.

 Remember
 --------